 - Providing nutrients and oxygen to the growing fetus.

-As soon as the implantation takes place, the fertilized cell mass or embryo starts showing the triploblastic nature of human beings by dividing into the three layer of cells.
+As soon as the implantation takes place, the fertilized cell mass or embryo starts showing the triploblastic nature of human beings by dividing into the three layers of cells.
 This gives rise to different organs during development – ectoderm, mesoderm, and endoderm.

 All these steps after implantation lead to the development of the baby and it takes nine months in humans.
 The development is very gradual and steady.
 At first, the heart of the embryo is formed, followed by limbs, major organs, the appearance of hair and so on.
 By the end of 9 months, the fetus is completely developed.

 It is the process of the contraction of the uterus at regular intervals that helps in the delivery of the baby at the end of pregnancy.
-The signals that the fully developed fetus sends through the placenta for ejection is called Fetal ejection reflex.
+The signals that the fully developed fetus sends through the placenta for ejection is called Foetal ejection reflex.
 These signals induce muscular contractions.

 The time period from fertilization to childbirth is called the gestation period.